FredyTP/ResourceGen/README.md

 IT ONLY SUPPORTS OUTPUT FOR C++ and JAVA, BUT MORE LANGUAGES WILL BE ADDED SOON.

 The script can be called with no arguments.
-Then it creates the code for the folder it is contained and the output is in the same folder.
+Then it creates the code in C++ for the folder it is contained and the output is in the same folder.

 The possible arguments are:
 1. Language output: C++ -> "cpp", Java -> "java".